 But over the course of this week, that friendly face was replaced by the snarling visage of a furious young man hurling gasoline bombs and chunks of pavement at police struggling to contain riots that have turned downtown Barcelona and other towns in the wealthy northeastern region into no-go zones at night.

-So the fuse was lit when Spain's the Supreme Court on Monday found 12 of the movement's leaders guilty for their role in the referendum.
-Nine were given 9 to 13 years for sedition.
+So the fuse was lit when Spain's Supreme Court on Monday found 12 of the movement's leaders guilty for their role in the referendum.
+Nine were given nine to 13 years for sedition.
 With no major leader left on the ground to contain it, the rage exploded — aided by technology that has helped much more loosely organized groups to plan protests and hide their movements from police.

 "Catalans tried for a long time to demonstrate to the world that we can achieve significant change through democratic, peaceful means, but we were slapped in the face," Adrià Alsina, the former spokesman of the grassroots pro-independence group ANC, told The Associated Press.
 "At least the violent movements in France, or Hong Kong, or Ecuador are achieving some of their goals."